ncbi/cxx-toolkit/pages/ch_ser.md

 #### Stack Path Hooks

 When an object is serialized or deserialized, a string called the stack path is created internally to track the structural context of the current location.
 The stack path starts with the type name of the top-level data object.
-While each sub-object is processed, a '`.`' and the sub-object name are "pushed on the stack".
+While each sub-object is processed, a '`.`' and the sub-object name are "pushed onto the stack".

-Stack path hooks enable you to hook complex structural contexts by nesting the main structural contexts - for example, a specific nesting pattern of class members.
+Stack path hooks enable to hook complex structural contexts by nesting the main structural contexts - for example, a specific nesting pattern of class members.
 Stack path hooks also make it possible to hook objects only within a limited level of nesting - for example, the [hooks\_highest\_se\_objs](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/sample/app/serial/hooks_highest_se_objs.cpp) sample program shows how to hook only the highest-level Seq-entry's.

 An example of a possible stack path string is: